trampgeek/moodle-qtype_coderunner/Readme.md

 the standard 'Show differences' button after the result table; it is displayed only if there is actually a result table present and if full marks were not awarded to the question.

+The 'files' attribute is a JSON object mapping from filenames to the corresponding base4 encoded file contents.
+This parameter is intended primarily for returning image files that will be displayed in the feedback, but could have other uses.
+If a 'files' attribute is present, the files are written to the Moodle file area and download URLs generated. files are timestamped so the same filename can be used unambiguously in multiple grade responses.
+The URLs are then used to update any occurrences of the strings `src="filename"` or `href="filename"` within the 'prologuehtml', 'testresults', 'epiloguehtml' and 'instructorhtml' attributes to use the full URL instead of just the filename.
+Unmatched filenames are disregarded.
+Single quotes instead of double quotes can also be used in the 'src' and 'href' attribute assignments.

 The 'graderstate' attribute is a string value that is stored in the database with the question attempt and is passed back to the combinator template grader